lochbrunner/chop-specs/README.md

 ### Module Concept

-Goal: Merge EcmaScript5 module concept with access-level concept of obects.
+Goal: Merge EcmaScript5 module concept with access-level concept of objects.

 The module concept is similar to that of EcmaScript5.